It’s time, ‘bye George

 As we first proposed a few years ago, we still think the time is right for the Cherokee School District to change the name of Cherokee Washington High School (WHS) to, simply and pleasantly, Cherokee High School (CHS).

-That’s what this community properly decided when we built the new Cherokee Middle School several years ago, even after several reputable names were bandied about as possible namesakes for the new junior high educational facility.
+That’s what this community properly decided when we built the new Cherokee Middle School 18 years ago, even after several reputable names were bandied about as possible namesakes for the new junior high educational facility.
+And with a new elementary school planned, along with renovations at the high school, the time is right.
+Right?

-For too many years, many outsiders have derided the fact Cherokee mysteriously calls its lone high school “Washington High School,” named after this nation’s first, and possibly most beloved and admired President, George Washington.
+For too many years, many outsiders have derided the fact Cherokee mysteriously calls its lone high school “Washington High School,” named after this nation’s first President, George Washington.

 Through history, many larger cities with multiple high schools have invoked dead Presidents’ names simply for identification (Des Moines Roosevelt, Des Moines Lincoln, Cedar Rapids Washington).